sveltejs/svelte/documentation/blog/2023-09-01-whats-new-in-svelte-september-2023.md

 authorURL: https://dreamindani.com
 ---

 Happy September y'all!
-With all the [sneak peeks at what's coming soon in Svelte 5](https://twitter.com/Rich_Harris/status/1688581184018583558), we thought it'd be best to look back at the last month to see what's shipped and what the community is building with Svelte...
+With all the [sneak peeks at what's coming soon in Svelte 5](https://twitter.com/Rich_Harris/status/1688581184018583558), we thought it'd be best to look back at the last month to see what's shipped and what the community is building with Svelte.

+Before we jump in, a warm welcome to the new Svelte Ambassadors: [@cainux](https://github.com/cainux) and [@grischaerbe](https://github.com/grischaerbe)!
+Welcome to the crew ⛴️

 ## What's new in Svelte & Language Tools
 - `svelteHTML` has moved from language-tools into Svelte core so that `svelte/element` types will now load correctly (**4.2.0** in Svelte, **107.10.0** in Language Tools)